pioneers/mentor-matching/README.md

 * Verify that Gurobi instructions work.

 * Calculate the amount of availability overlap between a team and two mentors in a less overly-optimistic way.

-* Offset objective function so that a solution that doesn't satisfy all constraints has a negative score.